Peykaap II-class missile boat

 Bavar (باور, also known as Peykaap II) is a class of fast patrol craft which is capable of firing both anti-ship missile and torpedo, and is operated by the Navy of the Islamic Revolutionary Guard Corps of Iran.

+As of 2014, the boats are made available for export.

 Design

 Peykaap II is a modified version of North Korean IPS-16, manufactured by Iran.
 It is slightly larger than Peykaap I class.

 Dimensions and machinery

 The ships have an estimated standard displacement of 14 t.
 The class design is 17.3 m long, would have a beam of 3.75 m and a draft of 0.7 m.
 It uses one surface piercing propeller, powered by two diesel engines.
 This system was designed to provide 2400 hp for an estimated top speed of 52 kn.